 - If the agency chooses to, exchanges that do occur with vendors in a FAR 8.4 procurement, like all other aspects of such a procurement, must be fair and equitable.

-If you decide to a file a GAO FAR protest challenging an agency’s clarifications or discussions process in contracting by negotiation, you may also have to show that the agency acted unfairly because it did not afford you the same opportunities to address the critical aspects of your proposal for acceptability when compared to other bidders.
+If you decide to file a bid protest challenging an agency’s clarifications or discussions process in contracting by negotiation, you may also have to show that the agency acted unfairly because it did not afford you the same opportunities to address the critical aspects of your proposal for acceptability when compared to other bidders.
+See also, FAR Best Value Trade Off Analysis Definition & Application.

-In addition to the above information, keep in mind that you still have to meet the protest rules for interested party and prejudice.
+In addition to the above information, keep in mind that you still have to meet the protest rules for, intervenors, interested party and prejudice.

-For contracting by negotiation questions or for help with filing a protest about FAR 15 discussions and clarifications, call our GAO protest lawyers at 1-866-601-5518.
+For contracting by negotiation questions, FAR compliance by the contracting officer or for help with filing a FAR protest about FAR Part 15 discussions and FAR clarifications, call our GAO protest lawyers at 1-866-601-5518.